anoma/juvix/docs/explanations/totality/termination.md

 To not bring inconsistencies by function declarations, Juvix requires that every function passes its termination checker.
-However, since this is a strong requirement, often tricky to fulfill, we give the user the possibility to skip this check in two different ways:
+However, since this is a strong requirement, often tricky to fulfil, we give the user the possibility to skip this check in two different ways:

 - Using the `terminating` keyword to annotate function type signatures